-Historical data helps businesses understand productivity and engagement trends throughout their workforce.
-With this data, they can answer questions they may otherwise not have enough insight for.
+The historical information that is captured by employee monitoring software helps businesses understand productivity and engagement trends throughout their workforce.
+With this information, they can answer questions they may otherwise not have enough insight for.

 Shadow IT refers to any system, solution, or software that’s used without approval from the IT department.
 Gartner has predicted that by 2020 a third of successful attacks on enterprises would be made possible by shadow IT exploits.
 Monitoring employee computer usage provides greater visibility into the use of shadow IT.

-Organizations that collect, process, and/or store sensitive data are responsible for the security and integrity of that data.
-Employee monitoring is regularly used in regulated industries such as healthcare, finance, and defense to maintain data security compliance.
+Organizations that collect, process, and/or store sensitive information are responsible for the security and integrity of it.
+Employee monitoring software is regularly used in regulated industries such as healthcare, finance, and defense to maintain data security compliance.

-According to a Verizon report 58% of data loss events in healthcare involve insiders, making insider threats the greatest data security threat in that industry.
-Monitoring activity on data egress points such as USB storage devices and file sharing websites is crucial for detecting incidents of data theft and unsafe data handling.
+According to a Verizon report 58% of data loss events in healthcare involve insiders, making insider threats the greatest cybersecurity threat in that industry.
+Monitoring activity on egress points such as USB storage devices and file sharing websites is crucial for detecting incidents of data theft and unsafe data handling.